 - The President's Cabinet

-Prior to his service at UWRF, Kinders spent ten years as a reporter and editor with the Bismarck (N.D.)
+Prior to his service in public higher education, Dr. Kinders spent ten years as a reporter and editor with the Bismarck (N.D.)
 Tribune and the Decatur (Ill.)
 Herald and Review, both owned by Lee Newspapers.

-He holds a bachelor's degree from the Medill School of Journalism at Northwestern University in Illinois, a master's in history from UWRF, and a master's of public affairs through the Executive Program at the Hubert H. Humphrey School of Public Affairs at the University of Minnesota.
-Kinders is a doctoral candidate in higher education administration at the University of Arkansas.
-He is also a U.S. Marine Corps veteran.
+He holds a Bachelor of Science in Journalism degree from the Medill School of Journalism at Northwestern University, a Master of Arts in History from UWRF, a Master of Public Affairs through the Executive Program at the Hubert H. Humphrey School of Public Affairs at the University of Minnesota, and a doctorate in higher education administration from the University of Arkansas.

-He is married to Linda Bowlby-Kinders.
-They have three sons: Christian, who is a quality control officer with Bayer Industries in Kansas City; Casey, who is a 1st Lieutenant and U.S. Marine Corps aviator; and Matthew, who is an English as a second language teacher in Thailand.
+Dr. Kinders is married to Linda Bowlby-Kinders.
+They have three sons whose families include: Christian, a quality control officer with Bayer Industries in Kansas City, daughter-in-law Melinda and granddaughter Caty; Casey, a 1st Lieutenant and U.S. Marine Corps aviator, daughter-in-law Teresa and granddaughter Vivienne; and Matthew, an English teacher in China.